Ontario Tourism Blog

 Blyth Creek Maple Farm Sugar Bush Tours (Blyth)

-Open March & April
+Dates: Open March & April

 Take part in the old tradition of making maple syrup, learn sugaring techniques of Canada’s first people, with the heating of hot rocks in a fire and transferring them into a sap filled, hollowed-out log.
 Want to give archery a try?
 Grab a bow and arrow and see if you can hit the target!
 Take a walk along the trails and you’ll come across a pioneer camp to explore.
 Grab a saw and see how much wood you can saw using this traditional technique.
 Fast forward to modern times, you’ll see how sap is collected and turned into maple syrup today.
 Grab some maple syrup goodies like a maple milkshake and visit with the cute farm animals.